bwakedavis/bwakedavis.github.io/content/blog/ui-ux/index.markdown

 # UX Design

 UX mostly focuses on usability, problems and accessibility.
 It involves interactions between the potential or active user of a product.
-It relies on visual design, behavoiural psychology and consumer research.
+It relies on visual design, behavioral psychology and consumer research.

 ## Steps in UX Design